bouwkast/SentimentAnalysis/README.md

 ### Tweaking the Preprocessing step

 As with many things in life there exists a good balance between everything.
-For this project one can run into the issue of preprocessing out too much information - losing some of the underlying meaning that sits in the data.
+For this project you can run into the issue of preprocessing out too much information - losing some of the underlying meaning that sits in the data.

 All of this preprocessing got us a much higher accuracy while considering each word